rdemarqui/perfume_recommender/README.md

 ## Objectives
 Create a recommendation app based on perfume scents.

-*Note: On line app can be viewed on https://huggingface.co/spaces/rdemarqui/perfume_recommender*
+*Note: Online app can be viewed on https://huggingface.co/spaces/rdemarqui/perfume_recommender*

 ## Tecnologies Used
 * python 3.9.16